Urgent care vs. ER

 While COVID-19 may be top of mind right now, other illnesses and injuries may still be bound to happen.
 It's still important to get care when you need it.

-If you're concerned that you may have been exposed to COVID-19 or if you're having symptoms, you can assess your risk for COVID-19 and get treatment options using our symptom checker.
+If you're concerned that you may have been exposed to COVID-19 or if you're having symptoms, you can assess your risk for COVID-19 and get treatment options to discuss with your doctor using our symptom checker.

 For immediate treatment for non-life-threatening injuries or illnesses.